-Despite the fact that OCD is relatively common (an estimated 3 – 5 million Americans suffer from it), many people with OCD try to hide their condition due to shame or embarrassment.
-Many people with OCD also suffer from depression and can become isolated, feeling like others don’t truly understand how deeply their condition impacts their lives.
+Despite the fact that OCD is relatively common (an estimated 1 in 40 adults in the U.S. have OCD), many people try to hide their condition due to shame or embarrassment.
+Many people with OCD also suffer from depression and can become isolated, feeling like others don’t understand how deeply their obsessions and compulsions impact their lives.

 While OCD can create significant challenges, it is a treatable condition.
 This 8-week group is designed to give participants the tools, support, and hope they need to live happier, more fulfilling lives with OCD.
 The focus of the group will include:

-- Discussion of techniques that have been shown to be effective in reducing OCD symptoms, including Exposure and Response Prevention (ERP)
+- Discussion of techniques shown to be effective in reducing OCD symptoms, in particular Exposure and Response Prevention (ERP)